Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####setRotationValues(...)

-[<span class="ret boo"></span>](types.md)&nbsp;Sets rotation values of an object.
+[<span class="ret boo"></span>](types.md) Sets rotation values of an object.
 Rotation values are used to give value to different rotations (like dice).
 It works by checking all of the rotation values assigned to an object and determining which one of them is closest to pointing up, and then displaying the value associated with that rotation.

 !!!info "setRotationValues(rotation_values)"
-	* [<span class="tag tab"></span>](types.md)&nbsp;**rotation_values**: A Table containing Tables with the following values.
+	* [<span class="tag tab"></span>](types.md) **rotation_values**: A Table containing Tables with the following values.
 1 sub-Table per "face".
 		* [<span class="tag var"></span>](types.md) **value**: Value associated with the rotation.
 Should be a [<span class="tag int"></span>](types.md), [<span class="tag str"></span>](types.md) or [<span class="tag flo"></span>](types.md).
 			* {>>If `value` is a string starting with "#", then it will not be displayed in the Object's tooltip.<<}
 		* [<span class="tag vec"></span>](types.md#vector) **rotation**: The rotation of the Object that corresponds with the provided `value`.